Mercédesz Henger: 2003–2015

 In 2003 she posed for a photo shoot for a magazine for teenagers.
 In 2005 she is, with her mother, in the music video of My Heart Is Dancing, single of her mother.
 In the 2006 she take part at The Look of the Year where she ranks second and won the title of "Miss Volto".
 Mercédesz started modeling for "Roma Sposa" and Alviero Martini.
 In the same year, as dancer, she is in the cast of "Festival Show" with her mother.

 In 2008 she played the role of Orsola Iuvara, one of the protagonists, in the film Bastardi directed by Federico Del Zoppo and Andres Alce Meldonado; film where there is also the mother Éva Henger.
+In the same year Mercédesz Henger won the "Piper Club Award" with her mother Éva Henger.

-In 2009 she played the role of Chiara in the film Torno a vivere da solo directed by Jerry Calà, film where there is also the mother Éva Henger; in the same year posed for her first calendar.
+In 2009 she played the role of Chiara in the film Torno a vivere da solo directed by Jerry Calà, film where there is also the mother Éva Henger; in the same year posed for her first calendar for teenagers.

 In 2015 she is the protagonist of the music video We Gon Ride by B-Goss feat.
 Flo Rida, T-Pain e J-Rand.